The Morgan Library

 The Gilder Lehrman Collection, on deposit at the Pierpont Morgan Library in New York City, is one of the largest collections of American historical documents in private hands.
 Its holdings encompass materials from the first European encounters with the New World to recent events.
 The Gilder Lehrman Collection exceeds 50,000 items, principally autograph manuscripts and printed documents.
 It continues to grow.
 The collection's holdings are deepest in American history from 1760 through 1876.

-granting permission for a French ship to depart the U.S. during the
+- Document granting permission for a French ship to depart the U.S. during the Quasi-War

-to Benjamin Rush regarding how the Revolution started against British
+- Letter to Benjamin Rush regarding how the Revolution started against British ministry and military

 Allen, George D.